fsmosca/musketeer-chess/README.md

 * Move description
   * It can move like a bishop as in chess but is limited to a maximum of 3 squares.
   * It can move like a knight as in chess, but only at front and back.
-  * It can jump to a distance of 2 squares horizontally and vertically.
+  * It can jump (capture opponent's piece or non-capture to an empty square) to a distance of 2 squares horizontally and vertically.
 * Movement image
   * ![fortress](https://i.imgur.com/Y0rnhk4.png)